nilsherzig/helix-markdown-preview/README.md

   - using a code block (?)
   - Somehow add kanban auto formatting to helix (pipe to external script?)
 - Automatically start when helix opens a markdown file
-  - implement my own and add a file watcher for every `*.md` file
 - scroll to current position
   - I don't know how to get the current line number from helix, maybe scroll to last edit?